These constitute the main draws to the Victoria Falls region, awe-inspiring views and a rich history.

 Contains the Zambian side of the falls and a wildlife section where you can spot animals like giraffes, zebras, and white rhinos.

-Located upstream from Victoria Falls town, this park game drives and river safaris along the Zambezi.
+Located upstream from The Smoke that thunders town, this national park game drives and river safaris along the Zambezi.

 Mosi-oa-Tunya (Zambia) for white rhino.
 Zambezi (Zimbabwe) good general game viewing.
 Full or half-day options exist.